nathandavis18/Co-op-Tetris/README.md

 To build this project, run

-    cmake -B {buildDirectory} -S {pathToSource} -DCMAKE_BUILD_TYPE:STRING="Release"
+    cmake -B {buildDirectory} -S {pathToSource} -DCMAKE_BUILD_TYPE=Release
-    cmake --build {buildDirectory}
+    cmake --build {buildDirectory} --config Release

 If you are in the source directory (the folder that contains the CMakeLists.txt file), then you can just run

-    cmake -B {buildDirectory} -DCMAKE_BUILD_TYPE:STRING="Release"
+    cmake -B {buildDirectory} -DCMAKE_BUILD_TYPE=Release
-    cmake --build {buildDirectory}
+    cmake --build {buildDirectory} --config Release

 An example of building (while in the source directory) would be:

-    cmake -B "./out/build" -DCMAKE_BUILD_TYPE:STRING="Release"
+    cmake -B "./out/build" -DCMAKE_BUILD_TYPE=Release
-    cmake --build "./out/build"
+    cmake --build "./out/build" --config Release

-After building the project, you will find the executable in the /bin or /bin/Debug folder of the {buildDirectory} specified above.
+After building the project, you will find the executable in the /bin or /bin/Release folder of the {buildDirectory} specified above.

+You must run the game from the directory containing the executable so that it knows the path containing the controls.txt and default-controls.txt files.

+### Linux Users

+If you are on Linux, you will need to install certain packages to be built from source with your package manager.

+If you are on a Debian-based distro, you can use the following commands:

+    sudo apt update

+    sudo apt install \
+        libxrandr-dev \
+        libxcursor-dev \
+        libudev-dev \
+        libfreetype-dev \
+        libopenal-dev \
+        libflac-dev \
+        libvorbis-dev \
+        libgl1-mesa-dev \
+        libegl1-mesa-dev

+If you are on another distro, such as Fedora, you will need to use your package manager to install these packages.

-This has only been tested on Windows, using both Ninja for Visual Studio and the Visual Studio 17 2022 build generators and the MSVC C++ compiler.
-Untested on Linux and Mac and other C++ compilers.
+This project has been built and tested on Windows using the MSVC C++ compiler with both the Ninja and Visual Studio build generators, as well as on Ubuntu (on WSL) with the g++ compiler and the Ninja build generator.